RockstarLang/rockstar/spec.md

 Rockstar also supports a unique language feature known as **poetic literals**.
 Inspired by the [here-document](https://en.wikipedia.org/wiki/Here_document) syntax supported by many scripting languages, poetic literals allow the programmer to simultaneously initialize a variable and express their innermost angst.

-##### Poetic Type Literals
+##### Poetic Constant Literals

-A poetic type assignment is a single line consisting of a variable name, the `is` keyword, or the aliases `was` or `were`, and a Literal Word signifying the value the variable will be set to.
+A poetic constant literal is a single line consisting of a variable name, the `is` keyword, or the aliases `are`, `was` or `were`, and a constant signifying the value the variable will be set to.

 * `My heart is true` - initialises the variable `my heart` with the Boolean value `true`
 * `Tommy is nobody` - initialises the variable `Tommy` with the value `null` using the `nobody` alias